 Oh, and how could I ever forget to include the favourite midnight snack of most Singaporeans, the Koka Tom Yum Bowl Noodles (S$1.15).
 Make your rounds at your nearest dollar store like I do or make an order from Lazada and have everything delivered to you before your trip and stock up on your favourite snacks so you’ll be able to enjoy flavours from home whenever, wherever.

 As someone who is overtly reliant on her electronic devices, it makes sense I’d emphasise the importance of USB cables.
 From plugging into your portable chargers to transferring files between devices, they’re fundamental to carry.
 Whether you require a micro USB cable or a lightning USB charging cable as an Apple user, you shouldn’t be without either.

 11. Extra Set of Clothes

 If your check-in luggage doesn’t arrive with you, it’s likely you’ll be without a change of clothes for the day.
 Having an extra set of clothes will help keep you fresh and get you through the day until you get your luggage back.
-T-shirts like the Mango Organic Cotton T-Shirt (S$29.90) or DVNT Autumn Rose Long Sleeve Tee (S$34.90) are light and fits easily in your carry-on bag.
+Tops like the TOPSHOP Weekend T-shirt (S$23.90) or Mango Modal-Blend Tee (S$39.90) are light and fits easily in your carry-on bag.

 You don’t have to lose your luggage to not adhere to this; it’s especially useful after long haul flights or even for a day trip.
 Having a change of clothes after hours in the air or sweating it out after a day-long adventure will prove to be a welcomed option.